 Project meetings and materials

 October 6, 2014: Pike / Pine Parking Meeting Presentation

 Project materials and reports will be posted when available.

 When was the last time SDOT changed parking in the neighborhood?

 SDOT last looked at parking management in Pike/Pine in early 2008, rolling out changes in 2009 that included additional paid parking, additional RPZ blocks, changes in time limits, and new on-street bike parking.
 Here are documents from the 2008 effort:

 How can I get involved?

-If you have questions or comments about these changes, please contact Ruth Harper, (206) 684-4103, or email@example.com.
+If you have questions or comments about the Pike-Pine Community Access and Parking Program, please contact Jonathan Williams of SDOT at 206.733.9026 or firstname.lastname@example.org.